Mark2Mark/mark-zones-plugin/README.md

   ## What does it do?

   Display Zones per master, per script in different colors.
-  Optionally with a name and overshoot, or dashed if it’s just a (guide)line.
+  Optionally with a name and overshoot, or dashed if it’s just a line.

   ### Types of Zones
   - Zones as *pair*
   - Zones as *guide line*
-  - Either type of zone can have an overshoot
+  Either type of zone can have an overshoot
     - Pairs’ overshoots go into both directions away from the zone.
     - Lines’ overshoots go up for y-positions higher than 0 and downwards otherwise.
   - Nodes on zones will be highlighted if they are on a zone’s overshoot or exactly on the border of a zone.